mienaikoe/ziyu/Chapters/2-7-Chapter14.md

 	"Why is it so bright up here?"

-	"These trees are so tall so their needles can reach Ara's light."
+	"These trees are so tall so their leaves can reach Ara's light."

 	"How do you mean?"